Biden, Modi applaud booming economic ties in visit that also considered India's rights record - ExBulletin

 It is not an era of war, but it is an era of dialogue and diplomacy, Modi said.
 And we must all do what we can to stop the bloodshed and human suffering.

-Without specifically naming China, Modi also touched on the heightened tensions in the region, saying dark clouds of coercion and confrontation are casting their shadows over the Indo-Pacific.
+Without specifically naming China, Modi also touched on the heightened tensions in the region, saying dark clouds of coercion and confrontation cast their shadows over the Indo-Pacific.

 Later Thursday, Modi attended a lavish White House state dinner in his honor.